crizzlyyy/learning/README.md

-# My Python Learning Projects
+# My Learning Projects

-Welcome to my Python learning repository!
+Welcome to my Learning repository!

-This repository demonstrates my progress as a beginner in Python.
+This repository demonstrates my progress as a beginner in programming.
 It is a collection of small projects I've worked on to showcase my skills and what I am capable of doing.
-I’m sharing this as part of my journey and to show what I can create with Python.

 Feel free to explore the projects and their documentation.